Kidnapping into slavery in the United States: Prevention and rescue

 As early as 1775, Anthony Benezet and others met in Philadelphia and organized the Society for the Relief of Free Negroes Unlawfully held in Bondage to focus on intervention in the cases of blacks and Indians who claimed to have been illegally enslaved.
 This group was later reorganized as the biracial Pennsylvania Abolition Society.
 The Protecting Society of Philadelphia, an auxiliary of the Pennsylvania Abolition Society, was established in 1827 for "the prevention of kidnapping and man-stealing".
-In January, 1837, The New York Vigilance Committee, established because any free black person was at risk for being kidnapped, reported that it had protected 335 persons from slavery.
+In January 1837, The New York Vigilance Committee reported that it had protected 335 persons from slavery.
 David A. Ruggles, a black newspaper editor and treasurer of the organization, writes in his paper of his futile attempts to convince two New York judges to prevent illegal kidnapping, as well as a daring successful physical rescue of a young girl named Charity Walker from the New York home of her captors.

 State and city governments had difficulty in preventing kidnappings, even before the Fugitive Slave Act of 1850.
 The Pennsylvania Abolition Society compared records of apprehended blacks to try to free those who were wrongfully detained, kept a list of missing people who were potential abductees, and formed the Committee on Kidnapping.
 However, these efforts proved to be expensive, rendering them unable to work effectively due to their lack of sustainability.

 Citizens, particularly free black citizens, were active in lobbying local governments to adopt stronger measures against kidnapping.
 In 1800, Richard Allen and Absalom Jones sent a petition to Congress from 73 prominent free Black citizens urging a stop to the kidnappings.
 It was ignored.
 Due to the lack of effectiveness from government institutions, free blacks were frequently forced to use their own methods to protect themselves and their families.
 Such methods included keeping proof of their freedom with them at all times and avoiding contact with strangers as well as certain areas.
 Vigilante groups were also formed to attack kidnappers, including black kidnappers, the latter of whom were universally condemned by the free African-American community.